dpc/stpl/README.md

 # stpl

-stpl - Super template library
+stpl - Super template library for Rust

 This version of `stpl` is a Proof of Concept.
 If you like it, or dislike it please be vocal about it.